 The Modular Framework communicates with components it launches via FIDL, the standard IPC mechanism for Fuchsia.

-The framework defines several different classes of components which can be implemented by developers to extend the behavior of user experiences:
+The framework defines several different classes of components that can be implemented by developers to extend the behavior of user experiences:

-- Modules are components which display UI and are visually composed in a Story.
+- Modules are components that display UI and are visually composed in a Story.

-- Agents are components which run in the background to provide services and data to Modules and other Agents.
+- Agents are components that run in the background to provide services and data to Modules and other Agents.